josojo/subjectivocracy/Forkonomics.md

 This is a very safe mechanism, as any bad arbitrator decisions can be reverted by the community.
 The community can simply decide to use the forkonomics-system as back-up to branch off bad arbitrator and thereby prevent any addition of non-valuable tokens.

 The Forkonomics-ETTF plays a central role in the Forkonomics ecosystem.
 The forkonomic system is a platform for value transfers conditional to propositions or arbitrator decisions.
-As mentioned before, in order to use subjectivocracy all payments need to be performed with a forkable token as collateral.
-Probably, the Forkonomics-ETTF token is the preferred collateral in the ecosystem, as it backed by relative diverse equity.
+As mentioned before, in order to use subjectivocracy all payments need to be performed with a forkable token as collateral. *Probably, the FFT token is the preferred collateral in the ecosystem, as it backed by relative diverse equity.*

 The forkonomic-ETTF will hold forkonomic-tokens according to some ruleset.
 Although this rule set will be adapted over time to reflect the growth of the ecosystem, some rules will stay constant: